attelabidae/species/pages/home.md

 _{{frontmatter.lead}}_

 ## Overview
 Welcome to **Attelabidae Online**, a virtual catalog that aims to facilitate the search of leaf-rolling weevil taxa.
 The taxonomic database is actively fed on [TaxonWorks](https://taxonworks.org) following specialized scientific literature.
-Most specimen records and images are the product of the curation, identification, imaging and digitization of Anthribidae in the [ASU O'Brien Collection](https://ecdysis.org/collections/misc/collprofiles.php?collid=2) on the [ecdysis](https://ecdysis.org) Symbiota portal.
+Most specimen records and images are the product of the curation, identification, imaging, and digitization of Anthribidae in the [ASU O'Brien Collection](https://ecdysis.org/collections/misc/collprofiles.php?collid=2) on the [ecdysis](https://ecdysis.org) Symbiota portal.

 ## Curators